cleankicks11/CyberSecurityProjects/README.md

 - To make Ansible run the playbook on a specific machine edit /etc/Ansible/hosts edit [webservers] lines to include IP address and ansible_python_interpreter=/usr/bin/python3
 - Navigate to  http://[your.ELK-VM.External.IP]:5601/app/kibana in order to check that the ELK server is running.

-Run commands to download playbook: `git repo clone cleankicks11/CyberSecurityProjects`
+Run commands to download playbook: `git clone cleankicks11/CyberSecurityProjects`